malaybaku/VMagicMirrorManual/en_get_started.md

 Check on `Track Face` and select camera to enable face tracking.

 If your face is not at the center for the web camera, or you are too near/far to the camera, the character indication might be unnatural.
-In this case open your eyes and click `Calibrate position` to adjust.
+In this case, click `Calibrate position` to adjust.

-**Hint:** If your character have always closing eye, try to close your eye halfly and `Calibrate position`, then the character tends to open eyes.
+**Hint:** When you use v0.9.3 or older version, and if your character have always closing eye, try to close your eye halfly and `Calibrate position`, then the character tends to open eyes.
 Similarly, when your character always look downward then look down and `Calibrate position` to adjust.

 **!WARN!** VMagicMirror v0.8.0 has issue that some camera leads critically decreased FPS.
 If it has happened, please disable face tracking or change camera.